 Relative positioning means that people tend to focus less on their final income or wealth, and more on the relative gains or losses that they will get.
 If their relative position does not improve with increases in income, they will not feel better off.
 This means that people tend to compare themselves to their neighbors, friends, and family members, and are less interested in whether they are better off than they were some years back.

 For example, if everybody in the office gets a 20% raise, no individual will feel better off.
 However, if the person gets a 10% raise, and other people fail to get a raise, that person will feel better off and richer than everyone else.

 People tend to give more weight to losses rather than gains made by taking a certain option.
 For example, if a person makes $200 in profits and $100 in losses, the person will focus on the loss even though they emerged with a $100 net gain.
 This shows that people are more concerned about losses rather than gains.

 One of the criticisms of the prospects theory is that it lacks psychological explanations for the process it talks about.
 The criticism comes from other psychologists who notes that factors such as human emotional and affective responses that are important in the decision-making process are absent in the model.

 The theory is also criticized for the inadequate framing theory that explains why actors generate the frames they use.
-Decision-makers often need to deal with competing frames across various foreign policy issues, and it often causes an overlap.
+Decision-makers often need to deal with competing frames across various issues.